kk7nc/Text_Classification/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Random forests or random decision forests technique is an ensemble learning method for text classification.
-This method is introduced by `T. Kam Ho <https://doi.org/10.1109/ICDAR.1995.598994>`__ in 1995 for first time which used t tree as parallel.
-This technique is developed by `L. Breiman <https://link.springer.com/article/10.1023/A:1010933404324>`__ in 1999 that they find converge for RF as margin measure.
+This method was introduced by `T. Kam Ho <https://doi.org/10.1109/ICDAR.1995.598994>`__ in 1995 for first time which used t trees in parallel.
+This technique was later developed by `L. Breiman <https://link.springer.com/article/10.1023/A:1010933404324>`__ in 1999 that they found converged for RF as a margin measure.

 .. image:: docs/pic/RF.png